|

 Turhan Canli, Ph.D.
-Lab Director.

-Associate Professor in Psychology, and in the Graduate Program in Genetics
+Director, Graduate Program in Genetics

 Director, SCAN (Social, Cognitive, and Affective Neuroscience) Center

 Research in Dr. Canli’s laboratory covers all levels of analysis: self-report, behavioral, neural, and molecular.
 Behavioral studies are conducted in the Department of Psychology.
-Neuroimaging studies are conducted in the SCAN (Social, Cognitive, and Affective Neuroscience) Center, a 3 Tesla Siemens Trio MRI imaging facility funded by the National Science Foundation in a grant to Dr. Canli.
-Molecular (epi-) genetic studies are conducted in the Center for Molecular Medicine and the Genomics Core Facility.
+Neuroimaging studies are conducted in the SCAN (Social, Cognitive, and Affective Neuroscience) Center.
+Molecular (epi-) genetic studies are conducted in Dr. Canli’s lab in the Center for Molecular Medicine and the Psychology Department, the Genomics Core Facility, and the Proteomics Core Facility.

 LAB MANAGER